 A. REPLACEMENT PROPERTY:

 ASSESSOR'S PARCEL NUMBER

 PROPERTY ADDRESS CITY

-DATE OF PURCHASE PURCHASE PRICE RECORDER'S DOCUMENT NUMBER
+DATE OF PURCHASE PRICE RECORDER'S DOCUMENT NUMBER

 DATE OF COMPLETION OF NEW CONSTRUCTION COST OF NEW CONSTRUCTION

 B. ORIGINAL (FORMER) PROPERTY:

 ASSESSOR'S PARCEL NUMBER DATE OF DISASTER

 PROPERTY ADDRESS CITY

-Was there any new construction to the original property between the date of the las If Yes , please explain: st tax bill(s) and the date of disaster?
-Yes No
+Was there any new construction to the original property between the date of the last tax bill(s) and the date of disaster?
+Yes No If Yes , please explain:

+OT

+USE!

 C. CLAIMANT INFORMATION

 NAME OF CLAIMANT

-I certify (or declare) under penalty of perjury under the laws of the State of hereon, is true, correct, and complete to the best of my knowledge and beli
+I certify (or declare) under penalty of perjury under the laws of the State of C hereon, is true, correct, and complete to the best of my knowledge and believ

 SIGNATURE OF CLAIMANT DATE

-MAILING ADDRESS DAYTIME PHONE NUMBER
+MAILING ADDRESS DAYTIME PHONE NUMBER ()

 CITY, STATE, ZIP E-MAIL ADDRESS